juliorivera85/PPGM/README.md

 I've also included code to run an ancestral reconstruction of the climate variables along the phylogeny within teh PPGM code.

 Last, there is code to  run an LTT analysis.

+I've inluded the paleocliamte values in a Rdata file called paleoclimate.
+You don't have to modify this.